How Atherosclerosis Causes Half of All Strokes

 - High blood pressure (the most important risk factor for stroke)

 - Diet high in saturated or trans fats, low in fruits and vegetables

 The best way to prevent a stroke is to control these risk factors.
 If you've already had a stroke or other form of atherosclerosis, reducing your risk is even more important.

 Most strokes are caused by a sudden blood clot -- which itself is caused by atherosclerosis.
 If given quickly, "clot-busting" drugs can actually reverse some strokes.

 The clot-buster (called tissue plasminogen activator, or tPA) must be given within three hours of the first symptoms of stroke to be most effective.
 It can be given up to six hours after the stroke if administered directly into the blockage area.
 This procedure is done primarily at bigger hospitals.
 Unfortunately, most people don't make it to the hospital quickly enough after experiencing symptoms, and tPA is underused.

 If you have any symptoms of stroke, don't hesitate: call 911 immediately.
 It's your best chance at a good outcome from stroke.

-But waiting out stroke symptoms is a losing proposition.
 Start reducing your risk factors for stroke today, and you'll be protecting yourself from all complications of atherosclerosis.